 Does Your Packaging Pack a Punch?

 Imagine walking into a convenience store and seeing shelves filled with faceless products.
 That is to say, various items are in plain white packaging that carries the brand name and nothing else!
+Something else that needs to be considered is the safety aspect of your packaging.
+If you are selling product that can be consumed by your customers, you want to make sure that the packaging is one that cannot be opened easily in the store or even before it has reached the hands of your customers.
+An industry like marijuana would be a good example.
+It is time for these businesses to give marijuana packaging a little update and offer their customers more of a choice when it comes to where they can store their product.
 Without product descriptors, differentiating call-outs, and attractive product design, you’d have a tough time deciding which brand to choose and would have to take a chance with a blind purchase.

 Does Your Packaging Pack a Punch?